thinkUXca/jekyll-now/_posts/2017-06-16-The-Best-Free-Survye_Tools.md

 * The aesthetic is less appealing than some of the other tools.
-* It doesn't support as many question types, and the question types don't have as many features (for example, you can't have a textbox beside a multiple choice/checkbox answer) but I haven't run into a situation yet that I needed to do something that I couldn't find a work-around for (granted, small sample).
+* It doesn't support as many question types, and the question types don't have as many features (for example, you can't have a textbox beside a multiple choice/checkbox answer) but I haven't run into a situation yet that I needed to do something that I couldn't find a work-around for.
-* The inability to move pages around is a nuissance.
+* The inability to move pages around is a nuisance.

 ### SurveyGizmo ###